LorisDXB/blame_rpg/README.md

 # blame_rpg

-Blame is an rpg that was made during my first year of my higher education
+Blame is an rpg that was made during my first year of higher education

 # Features: